 No it is NOT a SCAM?

 This is in the sense that the product actually contains everything it says it does.
-There are lots of tests on YouTube verifying that it is in fact 7.4 pH, the TDS is around where they say it is and it is full of the electrolytes that they promise.
+There are lots of online videos of people performing a water test and verifying that it is in fact 7.4 pH, the TDS is around where they say it is and it is full of the electrolytes that they promise.

 Yes it is a SCAM?

 Only in the sense that some of the claims are too far reaching and slightly over the top.